QuickyBooster/english-reviewer/README.md

 # ENGLISH-REVIEWER

 ## + DESIRED FUNCTION
--give a random word, if answered true, remove it from the list, else continue with the next word, till a random time, meet that word again -add word to the list
+- give a random word, if answered true, remove it from the list, else continue with the next word, till a random time, meet that word again
+- add word to the list
--give a name of the list, maybe give a tag to a word, pick the tag, we can review all the words have that tag
+- give a name of the list, maybe give a tag to a word, pick the tag, we can review all the words have that tag
--delete selected word if you want
+- delete selected word if you want
--view the word list, by tag, by ascending, descending,... and have some options such as edit, delete
+- view the word list, by tag, by ascending, descending,... and have some options such as edit, delete
--add new word
+- add new word
--can check the word with oxford dictionary or google translate -account
+- can check the word with oxford dictionary or google translate
+- account

 ## + DATA
 ### Vocabulary